jillwones/CV/README.md

 **Revolut** (July 2022 to November 2022)
 Account Executive

-- Sold Revolut Business to businesses that generate ~£30 million in revenue
+- Demonstrated strong interpersonal skills in building and maintaining relationships with business clients, leading to successful sales of Revolut Business to businesses generating ~£30 million in revenue.
+- Collaborated with cross-functional teams to provide exceptional customer experience to clients.
+- Demonstrated effective communication skills by presenting product features and benefits to different stakeholders and effectively addressing their needs and concerns.
-- I left Revolut rank 3/45 for my cohort in terms of performance
+- Rank 3/45 for my cohort in terms of performance.

 **Uber** (June 2021 to July 2022)
 Account Executive (6 months), Senior Account Executive (7 months)

-- Managed complex contract negotiations, ensuring sustainable economics for both parties, with knowledgeable and experienced prospects.
+- Consistently exceeded sales targets, achieving 124% of target in Q3 2021 and 126% of target in Q4 2021.
-- Leverage prospecting skills and relationships to build partnerships with the UK &amp; Ireland’s top-tier restaurants across strategically selected markets.
+- Leveraged prospecting skills and relationships to build partnerships with the UK & Ireland’s top-tier restaurants across strategically selected markets.
-- Clearly communicated the value of Uber and its newest products to prospective restaurant partners.
-- Managed the whole sales cycle (outreach, fact finding, building value, closing) for businesses with 1-5 locations.
-- Consistently exceeded targets.
-Achieved 124% of my target in Q3 of 2021 and 126% of my target for Q4 of 2021.
-In Q1 2022 the restaurants I onboarded generated over £250,000 in their first 28 days of trading, generating ~£70,000 of revenue for Uber - this was the highest value in my team of 15.
-- Assisted with the onboarding process of new Uber employees - liaised with the Sales Enablement Manager, to create practice sessions for sales pitches, shadowing sessions for real-time experience, and open office-hours, making myself available to help new employees.
+- Assisted with the onboarding process of new employees.

 ## :scientist: Education